AlexMitcul/philosophers/README.md

 ### Optimization the Dijkstra's solution

-To prevent the starvation, where a philosopher is repeatedly passed over for the opportunity to eat if other higher-priority philosophers are constantly using the forks.
+To prevent starvation, where a philosopher is repeatedly passed over for the opportunity to eat if other higher-priority philosophers are constantly using the forks.

 Let's make it a condition that each philosopher with an odd id comes to the table a little late.
 This will help to distribute the forks evenly to all the seated philosophers and prevent suboptimal behavior.